patchlevel/event-sourcing/docs/pages/projection.md

 ### Projectionist

-Now we can create the projectionist:
+Now we can create the projectionist and plug together the necessary services.
+The event store is needed to load the events, the Projection Store to store the projection state and the respective projectors.

 ```php
 use Patchlevel\EventSourcing\Projection\Projectionist\DefaultProjectionist;